emrahcom/galaxy-kc/README.md

 #### Prerequisites

 - `Debian 12 Bookworm` server\
-  _Use a dedicated server, not shared...
+  _Use a dedicated server, not shared one...
 It will be heavily customized._
 - At least 2 GB RAM and 6 GB disk space
 - An `FQDN`. e.g. `app.galaxy.corp`
 - A DNS `A record` for this `FQDN` pointing to the server